laineq/Grocery-Price-Prediction/README.md

 ## Automated Pipeline (Airflow)

-This project leverages **Apache Airflow** to automate the end-to-end workflow:
+This project uses **Apache Airflow** to automate the full workflow:

 - monthly data ingestion
-- data validation and cleaning
+- data cleaning and preprocessing
 - feature engineering
-- model training
+- forecasting
-- price prediction generation
+- app output generation

-This enables continuous updates and **automated monthly forecasting**.
+This lets us update the data and generate new forecasts automatically each month.

-At a high level, the monthly workflow begins by checking public data sources for new grocery price, CPI, import, exchange-rate, oil-price, and weather data.
-These datasets are ingested into the pipeline, standardized into monthly analytical tables, merged into product-specific feature sets, and then passed to the forecasting stage.
-The final DAG converts model outputs into JSON files that are consumed directly by the GroceryCast web application.
+At a high level, the pipeline checks public data sources for new grocery price, CPI, import, exchange-rate, oil-price, and weather data.
+It then cleans the data, builds product-specific features, runs the forecasting model, and prepares the final JSON files used by the GroceryCast web app.

 ### Airflow DAG Flow